Join | Login

 Application Materials:

-Apply online now!
+2. APA Fellows and SPSSI Members who are not APA members should apply online through the SPSSI award portal.
 Online submissions are the preferred method.
-Select the radio button "SPSSI Fellows."
-Please limit the number and size of files uploaded when applying online.
+IMPORTANT: Select the radio button "SPSSI Fellows" when applying online and please limit the number and size of files uploaded when applying.
+The SPSSI online portal is here.

 Application Deadline:

-The deadline for receipt of all application materials for 2023-24 selection (nominee’s materials and endorser letters) is January 8, 2024.
-Submit all materials through the SPSSI online portal here, unless you are applying to be an Initial APA Fellow through Division 9, in which case you must apply through the APA Fellows Portal.
+The deadline for receipt of all application materials for 2023-24 selection (nominee’s materials and endorser letters, if applicable) is January 8, 2024.